KateGill-NHS/ITKinformation/README.markdown

 Issues should be created for clarification and will be answered for all to see (there are no stupid questions)

-Submit pull requests to include your sample messages (we all have an easier time be signed off in a live deployment if we all contribute)
+Submit pull requests to include your sample messages (we all have an easier time by signed off in a live deployment if we all contribute)

 ##Release Process
 The official release mecanism is TRUD.
 I will maintain this repository and ensure multiple people have sufficient access to be able to manage it in my absense.